ithaka/PEP/docs/students.md

 You can also choose to display results by relevance.
 This gives you a quick sense of how many articles really focus on your search terms.
 If there are a couple of pages of articles that look promising, that may be a sign that you have a good set of search results.
 On the other hand, if only one or two of the articles in your list are truly relevant to your topic, it may be time to rethink your search strategy.

 A search that is too specific may yield few or no results.
 Try doing your search again with one or more general terms in your search string.
-When you have a good set of results, narrow your search to full-text articles whenever possible.
-This will ensure that all of your results are immediately accessible.

 ![The Search Results Page](img/searchResults.png)